-Watch the user experience of ABBYY FlexiCapture Standalone
+Watch our video to see the user experience of ABBYY FlexiCapture Standalone.

 Hello.
 Today I’m going to show you the user experience with ABBYY FlexiCapture, the Standalone version.
 It’s a very simple tool.
 I think you’re going to like it.
 It’s going to flow very easily, so let’s get started.